 - You can connect cooling fans and cameras as well with the 40 and 60 pin connectors.

-- The device is not really cheap and advised to use only to work for building advanced projects.
+- The device is not really cheap and is advised to use only to work for building advanced projects.
 The price starts at $299.

 - 32GB flash storage can generate super speedy access to the memory like an SSD.

-- This is a high-end alternative to Raspberry Pie that has Bluetooth and wireless connection, as well.
+- This is a high-end alternative to Raspberry Pie that has Bluetooth and a wireless connection, as well.

 17. NVIDIA Jetson Nano Developer Kit

-This single board computer is specially designed for developers who want to work with Artificial Intelligence, Image Processing, Neural Network, or Big Data related projects.
+This single board computer is specially designed for developers who want to work with Artificial Intelligence, Image Processing, Neural networks, or Big Data related projects.
 This is a unique and advanced level SBC that offers some of the unique features, but the price starts at just $99.

 Insights of NVIDIA Jetson Nano